nanya96/Palmora-Group-HR-Analysis-using-Power-BI/README.md

    - Calculate the total amount to be paid to individual employees (salary inclusive of bonus).
    - Total amount to be paid out per region and company-wide.

-CONCLUSIONS
+### Conclusions
+1. Gender Distribution
-Gender Distribution • The gender disparity is most prominent in the Kaduna region (M-F ratio: 182–165), followed by Lagos (M-F ratio: 124–118) and then Abuja which has a negligible gender disparity (M-F ratio: 159–158). • Of the 12 departments, 7 have a higher Male headcount, with the Legal department leading the pack (M-F ratio: 49–34). • Overall, the gender disparity across the company is considered ‘MARGINAL’.
+   - The gender distribution is most prominent in the Kaduna (Male_182, Female_165, and Not disclosed_14) region followed by Lagos (Male_124, Female_118, and Not disclosed_8) and then         Abuja ((Male_159, Female_158, and Not disclosed_18).
+In the 12 departments, 7 have a higher Male head count, with the Legal department leading (Male_49 and Female_34).
+Hence, the         gender distribution across the company is considered ‘Minimal’.

+2. Salary Structure
-Salary Structure • A gender pay gap exists across all regions of the company; at an average M-F salary ratio of $74.8k — $72.1k, male employees were noted to earn slightly more in all regions. • Male employees earned more in total terms across 7 (out of 12) departments.
-On an average salary basis, Male employees earned more in 9 (out of 12) departments across the company. • Given the marginal pay gap, there isn’t sufficient evidence based on available data to conclude if the disparity is reflective of patriarchy. • Performance Ratings & Bonuses • Female employees overall performed better in the period under review (reflected in higher overall bonuses which accrued to females).
+   - A gender pay gap exists across all regions of the company; at an average Male and Female salary ratio of $74.8k — $72.1k, male employees were noted to earn slightly more in all           regions.
+Male employees earned more in total terms across 7 (out of 12) departments.
+On an average salary basis, Male employees earned more in 9 (out of 12) departments across the        company.
+Given the minimal pay gap, there isn’t sufficient evidence based on available data to conclude if the distribution is reflective of patriarchy.
+The management needs to get       detailed informations of their employees, in order to get accurate result.

-RECOMMENDATIONS
+3. Performance Ratings & Bonuses
+   - Female employees in overall performed better in the analysis (reflected in higher overall bonuses).

+### Recommendations
-• Given the minimality of the gender disparity & pay gap, PALMORIA should consider reviewing its employment and remuneration policy to close the inherent gender gaps and neutralize current negative opinions. • PALMORIA should consider reviewing the salary structure across the company to meet the minimum wage requiremen
+1. Given the minimality of the gender distribution & pay gap, PALMORIA should consider reviewing its employment, remuneration policy and gathering a well detailed information of their       employees, to close the inherent gender gaps and neutralize current negative opinions.
+2. PALMORIA should consider reviewing the salary structure across the company to meet the minimum wage requirement.
+3. PALMORIA should consider conducting role-level analysis, are women clustered in junior roles while men dominate senior roles?
+4. PALMORIA should consider promoting more females in high-growth roles especially in Accounting and Marketing departments.

+### Acknowledgement
+Thank you Incubator Hub DSA (Digital Skillup Africa) for this wounderful experience and insights in learning Data Analysis.

 ### Link
   - Power BI report.